KevinWorkman/HappyCoding/blog/_posts/2021-05-03-ludum-memories.md

 *August 2018, Running out of Space*

 This is by no means the only Ludum Dare that I dropped out of, but it is the only one I wrote a blog post about.
-You can read it [here](/blog/when-failing-isnt-failure).
+You can read [When Failing isn't failure](/blog/when-failing-isnt-failure).

 # \#000000 - LD45